chaoge525/soafee_demo/documentation/builds.rst

 targets to ``ewaol-image-[docker|podman]-sdk``.
 For more details about selecting configuration files for kas, see: :ref:`quickstart_build_host_setup`.

-For example, to build the SDK images for the ``n1sdp`` machine via kas:
+For example, to build the SDK images for the N1SDP via kas:

 .. code-block::